torchlard/Notes/Software_engineering/domain_design.md

 2. decouple domain design and persistence technology
 3. object access design

+## goal
+specify requirement as input, output as SQL (via any ORM / library)

+## anti-pattern
+1. no ad hoc query
+don't open to modification, don't define generic query to support multiple query type
+2. don't use aggregate to do report repository is for single aggregate

 ## why not DAO?
 DAO has loosely defined interface people continuously add method to DAO interface => huge DAO